Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

 ### OPTIONS RESPONSIBILITIES
 Options have two responsibilities:
-1. You can use options in your markup to override options that you defined in your module's constructor
+1. You can use options in your markup to override the options that you define in your module's constructor
-1. Options provide you a with a valid JSON format (passing data?)  **Question: What does this mean and why does it matter?**
+1. Options must be written in valid JSON

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})